apache/cordova-plugin-file/README.md

 >*Note* While the W3C FileSystem spec is deprecated for web browsers, the FileSystem APIs are supported in Cordova applications with this plugin for the platforms listed in the _Supported Platforms_ list, with the exception of the Browser platform.

-For usage, please refer to the [sample section](#sample) at the end of this article.
+To get a few ideas how to use the plugin, check out the [sample](#sample) at the bottom of this page.
 For additional examples (browser focused), see the HTML5 Rocks' [FileSystem article.](http://www.html5rocks.com/en/tutorials/file/filesystem/)

 For an overview of other storage options, refer to Cordova's [storage guide](http://cordova.apache.org/docs/en/latest/cordova/storage/storage.html).